Discussions on Main Sections of Isaiah

 Clearly turning away from a single focus on the inferior rule of Israel, God turns His eye to all the nations in chapters 13-23.

-The unrighteous and lawbreakers fully deserve the wrath of God, but instead they arise and curse God as unjust.
-Although the godly are suffering because of their rebellious countrymen, their hearts are full of joy (Isaiah 24:14-16).
+Unrighteous lawbreakers fully deserve the wrath of God.
+Instead of seeking mercy, they arise and curse God as unjust.
+Although the godly are suffering because of their rebellious countrymen, their hearts are full of joy because they have discovered God's grace (Isaiah 24:14-16).

 Indictment of the world brings hope to God’s people.

-Chapters 24-27 crown the former chapters as it breaks away from the treatment of individual nations and deals with the whole world in judgment.
+Chapters 24-27 crown the former chapters as they break away from the treatment of individual nations and deal with the whole world in judgment.
 God’s people are not to fear of the world's judgment no matter how close it comes, but they are to hope in God’s sure salvation.
+Full discussion

 Acceptance of God’s case against His people